regchiu/convert-to-webp/README.md

-# Convert to webp
+# Convert to WebP

-Convert the image to webp using [Google WebP](https://developers.google.com/speed/webp).
+Convert the image to WebP using [Google WebP](https://developers.google.com/speed/webp).

 ## Setup